-Read on to find out about electricity providers in Harlingen, TX.
+Read on to find out about electricity providers in Harlingen, Texas.

 Texas is the largest energy producing and energy consuming state in the country There’s always something happening in Harlingen—known as the “Capital City of the Valley.”
 The town of over 68,000 residents is just 30 miles inland from the Gulf of Mexico, South Padre Island’s beaches and scenic sites like the Laguna Atascosa Wildlife Refuge.